jasonpolites/gcf-recipes/twilio/README.md

 # Google Cloud Functions Recipes
-## Sending email with SendGrid
+## Sending email with Twilio

 ### Overview
-This recipe shows you how to send an email from a Cloud Function using SendGrid.
+This recipe shows you how to send an SMS message from a Cloud Function using Twilio.
 Where applicable:

 **Replace [PROJECT-ID] with your Cloud Platform project ID**